Data Usage & Billing Calculations

 When a cellular-enabled device sends or receives data over a cellular network, data is transferred using packets, similar to protocols such as TCP or HTTP.
 These packets include headers that contain source, destination, and other information necessary to route the data through the cellular network.

-In the case of communications via Soracom, each packet uses Ethernet, IP, UDP, and GTP headers as it travels through a cellular network.
+When communicating via Soracom, each packet uses Ethernet, IP, UDP, and GTP headers as it travels through a cellular network.
 This creates a total header size of 50 to 54 bytes.
-These additional bytes are included in a SIM's data usage, as detailed in the subscriptions below.
+These additional bytes are included in a SIM's data usage.

 Soracom converts units using 1,024 bytes = 1 kilobyte, 1,024 kilobytes = 1 megabyte, etc.